OGBlackDiamond/Proxy-Messages/README.md

 ProxyMessages can work standalone on a velocity server.
 However, due to limitations in the velocity API, it cannot edit or change the vanilla messages that normally appear on servers.
 These include the vanilla join and leave messages, as well as vanilla chat messages on the server that the player is connected to.
 If you'd like remove the vanilla join and leave messages, and format chat messages, please use the provided paper plugin on all of your backend servers.
 Once the paper plugin is installed, the aforementioned features will automatically start working.
 No extra configuration is needed.

 #### **COLOR**:
 In all message options, you can insert a hex code inside brackets (example: `{#ff0066}`).
-All text after the hex code will be turned into that color.
+All text after the hex code **except player names** will be turned into that color.
 You can use this multiple times in one string for a multicolored message.
 Default color for all text is yellow.

 #### **STYLING**
 In all message options, you can use Kyori Adventure TextDecoration options to further style your join options.
 Options include: